Shortlisted for the 2018 Runeberg Prize, the 2017 Finlandia Prize, and the Bothnia Prize, O is Liukkonen’s magnum opus about ordinary people.

 What is O?

-Shortlisted for Runeberg Prize 2018
+2018, shortlisted for the Runeberg Prize

-2017 Shortlisted for Bothnia Prize
+2017, shortlisted for the Bothnia Prize

-“Miki Liukkonen’s (b.
-1989) massive novel O is a towering synthesis of our fragmented era.
+“Miki Liukkonen’s massive novel O is a towering synthesis of our fragmented era.
 The overflowing gallery of characters tries to see if curling up in one’s neuroses is of any help when reality does not otherwise seem to stay put within any sensible framework.
 Excessive self-awareness and a constant flow of information eat away at the characters from the inside, forcing them to fixate obsessively on details, or to disappear entirely into the escapism of alternative functions.
-Behind the abundance and humour lurks an emptiness, in which the Preacher’s voice echoes out, preaching on the vanity of vanities.
+Behind the abundance and humour lurks an emptiness, in which the preacher’s voice echoes out, preaching on the vanity of vanities.
 Despite its massive scale, the novel is not a difficult read.
-Liukkonen’s language is a precise and glorious flight of free spirit.
-In the world of Finnish literature, O is a truly unique case.” – Statement of the Jury, Runeberg Prize
+Liukkonen’s language is a precise and a glorious flight of free spirit.
+In the world of Finnish literature, O is a truly unique case.” – Statement of the Runeberg Prize Jury

 “Miki Liukkonen has written one of the most important Finnish fiction books of this decade.” – Helsingin Sanomat newspaper